#EndSARS: We will not allow anarchy in Nigeria – FG

 He recalled that the protesters on inception came with five demands including, that all arrested protesters should be released immediately and justice must be given to deceased victims of SARS including adequate compensation to be paid to their families.

-He said they demanded that all personnel of the disbanded SARS must undergop psyhologicl and medical evaluation as well as retraining before they should be redeployed to other services of the Police.
+He said they demanded that all personnel of the disbanded SARS must undergo psychological and medical evaluation as well as retraining before they should be redeployed to other services of the Police.

-The protesters also demanded that the salary of the police should be increased in a manner that will be adequately compensate for protecting lives and property of citizens.
+The protesters also demanded that the salary of the police should be increased in a manner that will be adequately compensated for protecting lives and property of citizens.

 In meeting the demands of the protesters, the minister said on Oct.
-11, the Inspector-General of Police (IGP) dissolved SARS accross the 36 states Police Command and the FCT.
+11, the Inspector-General of Police (IGP) dissolved SARS across the 36 states’ Police Commands and the FCT.

-Mohammed said that On Oct.
-13, the IGP ordered all defunct SARS personnel to report at Force Headquarters in Abuja for debriefing as well as psychological and mental examinations.
+Mr Mohammed said that On Oct.
+13 the IGP ordered all defunct SARS personnel to report at Force Headquarters in Abuja for debriefing as well as psychological and mental examinations.

 On the same day, the Presidential Panel on the Reform of SARS accepted the five-point demand of the protesters.